AWS Deployment

 MONGO

-The MongoDB connection string to connect to your remote database.
-This is the value we copied before.
+The MongoDB connection string to connect to the remote database.

 LICENSE_KEY